Who is a Veterinarian?

 What are the Entrance Exams Required to Become a Veterinary Doctor?

-For those who choose to apply to a veterinary degree after 10+2, they must take the National Eligibility cum Entrance Test (NEET) exam.
-The details of the NEET UG exam are as follows:
+For those who choose to apply to a veterinary degree after 10+2, they must take the NEET UG exam.
+The details are as follows:

-What Specialisation Can One Do After a B.V.Sc. & AH Degree?
+What Specialisations Can One Do After a BVSc & AH Degree?

-After completing the degree at an undergraduate level, one can continue to study further by taking one of two paths - a Master of Science degree or a Master of Veterinary Science degree.
-There is no requirement to take the NEET PG exams to enrol in these programmes.
-Here are some of the specialisations available with each of the two degrees:
+After completing the BVSc & AH degree, one can continue to study further by pursuing a Master of Science (M.Sc) or a Master of Veterinary Science (M.V.Sc).
+No NEET PG exam is required for enrolment in these programmes.
+Some of the specialisations available include:

 Loans for Students

-Banks across the country offer students loans for their higher studies with interest rates as low as 7.5%.
+Banks across the country offer students loans for their higher studies with interest rates starting from 7.5%.
 There are also organisations such as Propelld offering 100% digitised private student loans.